bartosz-paternoga/Chatbot/README.md

 # Chatbot
 A chatbot based on recurrent neural networks (RNN).
 Encoder-decoder long short-term memory (LSTM) model has been used.
-Build with Keras (TensorFlow backened).
+Built with Keras (TensorFlow backened).